Superkikim/mh-maxsmart-hass/README.md

 **Solutions**:
 - Ensure device is powered on and connected to your network
 - Try entering the IP address manually
-- Check that Home Assistant and device are on the same network
+- Check that Home Assistant and device are on the same level 2 network (same subnet, and same VLAN)

 #### Connection Errors
 **Problem**: Device becomes unavailable